HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </div>
 ```

-#### 2.5.9) `sort` tag
+#### 2.5.9) `sort` Tag

-The `sort` tag defines an action element that performs a sort operation on the specified array.
+`sort` tag defines an action element that performs a sort operation on the specified array.
 This element supports the following attributes:

-- The `on` attribute specifies which data to sort.
+- `on` attribute specifies which data to sort.
-- The `by` attribute specifies a built-in executor that converts the `on` data into an array, or an external function executor that sorts the `on` data directly.
-If not specified, the default sorting is performed; at this time, the data specified by the `on` attribute must be an array or a collection.
+- `by` attribute specifies a built-in executor that converts `on` data into an array, or an external function executor that sorts `on` data directly.
+If not specified, the default sorting is performed; at this time, the data specified by `on` attribute must be an array or a collection.
-- The `with` attribute specifies additional parameters when using an external executor.
+- `with` attribute specifies additional parameters when using an external executor.
-- The `against` attribute specifies the basis for sorting; when the array to be sorted is composed of objects, this attribute specifies a single or multiple key names participating in the sorting.
+- `against` attribute specifies the basis for sorting; when the array to be sorted is composed of objects, this attribute specifies a single or multiple key names participating in the sorting.
 - Use the `ascendingly` (default) and `descendingly` adverb attributes to specify whether to use ascending or descending order.
 - Use the `casesensitively` (default) and `caseinsensitively` adverb attributes to specify whether to sort strings case-sensitively or not.